Green Man Gaming

 Green Man Gaming is an e-commerce portal from the British-based online video game retailer, distributor and publisher Green Man.
 It has gained 4.7 million users since its release in the year 2010.
+Green Man Gaming works with companies like Steam, Uplay, Origin, and the Epic Games Store to sell in-game keys at retail and discounted prices which can be redeemed by customers on respective platforms.